Frandiiile/Frandiiile/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, my name is Frandile Aimane and I am an Engineering Student at [ENSIAS](http://ensias.um5.ac.ma/) majoring in Computer Science & Finance.
+Hello, my name is Frandile Aimane and I am an Engineering Student at [ENSIAS](http://ensias.um5.ac.ma/) majoring in Computer Science, Applied Mathematics & Finance.
-I have a fair share of exeprience in using and manipulating Financial data for dashboarding and for machine learning, the highlight of this shall be without doubt my internship at [Casablanca Stock Exchange Market](https://www.casablanca-bourse.com/fr) as a Financial Data Analyst.
+I have a fair share of experience in using and manipulating Financial Data for dashboarding and for machine learning, the highlight of this shall be without doubt my internship at [Casablanca Stock Exchange Market](https://www.casablanca-bourse.com/fr) as a Financial Data Analyst.

 I am without a doubt passionate about AI, Machine Learning and how to solve multiple problems given a set of tools.